Dental Vision and Hearing Care Coverage

 Original Medicare (Parts A and B) covers the following services:

-- Dental: Medicare will pay for dental services that are medically necessary prior to another Medicare-covered procedure.
+- Dental insurance: Medicare will pay for dental services that are medically necessary prior to another Medicare-covered procedure.
 For example, Medicare may cover tooth extraction for a person with oral cancer prior to radiation treatment.

-- Vision: Part B covers an annual glaucoma test for at-risk individuals, an annual exam to test for diabetic retinopathy among diabetics, certain diagnostic tests and screenings for macular degeneration, and cataract surgery plus one pair of post-surgery eyeglasses.
+- Vision insurance: Part B covers an annual glaucoma test for at-risk individuals, an annual exam to test for diabetic retinopathy among diabetics, certain diagnostic tests and screenings for macular degeneration, and cataract surgery plus one pair of post-surgery eyeglasses.

-- Hearing: Part B covers diagnostic hearing and balance exams if a provider orders these tests to see if a person requires medical treatment for a condition other than hearing loss.
+- Hearing insurance: Part B covers diagnostic hearing and balance exams if a provider orders these tests to see if a person requires medical treatment for a condition other than hearing loss.

 Does Medicare Advantage/Medicaid pay for dental, vision, and hearing services?